AKDGGS/gmcwebapp/README.md

 ## Configuration
-Please see `gmc.sample.yaml` for configuration examples. `gmc.yaml` is first searched for in the location specified at the command line with `-conf`, then in `/etc`, and finally in `$HOME/.config` (on Linux.)
+Please see `gmc.sample.yaml` for configuration examples.
+The configuration file is first searched for in the location specified at the command line with `-conf`, then in `/etc/gmc.yaml`, and finally in `$HOME/.config/gmc.yaml` (on Linux.)
 Configuration requires at minimum a database source and a filestore.
 Neither is checked on startup, so fillers may be used for application testing and development.

 #### Database
 Currently only PostgreSQL (v12+) is a supported database.
 Support for